The New York Rangers have signed forward Kevin Hayes, one of the top college hockey player’s in the country last year for Boston College.

-According to Blue Shirts United, Hayes was selected by the Chicago Blackhawks in the first round of the 2010 NHL Draft.
+According to blueshirtsunited.com, Hayes was selected by the Chicago Blackhawks in the first round of the 2010 NHL Draft.

-The Blackhawks could have signed Hayes at any time over the past four years, but not until he officially left Boston College.
-Once he left, the Blackhawks had until 11:59 on Aug.
+The Blackhawks could have signed Hayes anytime over the past four years, but not until he officially left Boston College.
+Once he left the Blackhawks had until 11:59 on Aug.
 15 to sign him, according to NHL.com.

-One reason Hayes may not have wanted to sign with the Blackhawks was because of the number of players both on the team and in their system that play the same position as Hayes, according to CBS Sports.
-Hayes plays right wing.
+One reason Hayes may not have wanted to sign with the Blackhawks because of the number of players both on the team and in their system that play the same position, right wing, as Hayes, according to CBS Sports.

 He will be joining former BC teammate Chris Kreider on the Rangers.